-How I Steered Clear of a Very Annoying Scottish Man
+How to Steer Clear of Annoying Scottish Men

 Scotland is a wonderful place to go, and generally very easy for female travelers.
 I only had one incident in my four trips to Caledonia, which is probably my favorite province to visit.
 This incident taught me a valuable lesson about traveling and life in general, not just in Scotland.

 Traveling the Highlands of Scotland with my sister is the best way to go.
 Sarah and I are two of a kind.
 Two peas in a pod, “superior sisters”; she is the Jane to my Elizabeth Bennet, or maybe the Elizabeth to my Jane.
 For ten days we traveled by train to new places in Scotland: the beaches of St. Andrews and the forests by Inverness and Elgin.

 Our last foray involved taking a scenic route westward via train from Inverness to Kyle of Lochalsh (in old Scottish, it translates to ‘narrow strait of water’), where the train line ends.
 Then we took a bus across the strait (or over the Kyle) on a mile-long bridge to the small town of Kyleakin on the Isle of Skye of the Western Hebrides islands.